About Scott

 Scott pursued a bachelor’s degree in church music at Bob Jones University in Greenville, SC.
 There he met his wife, Becky, and they were married in June of 2004.

 Scott began local church ministry as an Associate Pastor at First Baptist Church in Rockford, IL in May of 2003.
-While serving there, he pursued graduate education in church music, hymnology, and choral conducting at Corcordia University (River Forest, IL), received a master’s degree in musicology at Northern Illinois University (Dekalb, IL), and studied theology at Detroit Baptist Theological Seminary (Allen Park, MI) and Central Baptist Seminary (Plymouth, MN).
-Scott was ordained to the gospel ministry by First Baptist Church in April of 2004.
+While serving there, he pursued graduate education in church music, hymnology, and choral conducting at Corcordia University (River Forest, IL), received a master’s degree in aesthetics at Northern Illinois University (Dekalb, IL), and studied theology at Detroit Baptist Theological Seminary (Allen Park, MI) and Central Baptist Seminary (Plymouth, MN).
+Scott was ordained to the gospel ministry by First Baptist Church.

 While serving at First Baptist and pursuing additional graduate education, Scott began to write and speak regularly on topics of worship, music, culture, and aesthetics.
 He published a successful blog and was invited to speak at pastors’ conferences, seminaries, and churches in the US and around the world.

-Scott, his wife Becky, and their two children (Caleb and Kate) reside in Fort Worth, TX.
+Scott, his wife Becky, and their four children (Caleb, Kate, Christopher, and Caroline) reside in Douglasville, Georgia.